Political positions of Joe Manchin: Political philosophy

-Manchin is characterized as a moderate to conservative senator.
-His noted opposition to several issues within the Democratic Party agenda—including access to abortion, firearm regulation, and anti-business legislation—have garnered him criticism from within the party, although he has supported a majority of Joe Biden's nominations and voted with him nearly 89% of the time, according to FiveThirtyEight.
-He has been referred to as a moderate Democrat by The Hill and Reuters Simultaneously, Politico and The Atlantic have labelled him as a conservative Democrat, a descriptor he himself uses.
-In August 2023, Manchin spoke to West Virginian radio personality Hoppy Kercheval to state his opposition to both parties.
-In the interview, he claimed that he was considering becoming an independent.
+Manchin has been characterized as a moderate to conservative senator.
+His noted opposition to several Democratic Party positions have garnered him criticism from within the party, although he supported a majority of Democratic President Joe Biden's nominations and voted with him nearly 89% of the time.
+He has been referred to as a moderate Democrat by The Hill and Reuters.
+Politico and The Atlantic have labelled him as a conservative Democrat, a descriptor he himself has used.

-Manchin's political philosophy is marked by bipartisanship; unfettered, the agenda of the Democratic Party will not maintain the political support that he has in West Virginia.
+Manchin's political philosophy is marked by bipartisanship.
 He has been described as a "blue dog", referring to a political philosophy of fiscally conservative Democrats that value working-class Americans.
-Manchin supported Susan Collins and Lisa Murkowski's reelection bids, two moderate Republicans in the Senate.
-Likewise, Murkowski has endorsed Manchin.
-He was made an honorary co-chair of the centrist group No Labels, but stepped down in November 2014.
-He returned to the organization three years later with Collins.
+He was made an honorary co-chair of the centrist group No Labels.

+On May 31, 2024, Manchin announced that he would leave the Democratic Party and file as an independent but would remain a member of the Senate Democratic Caucus.
+In the statement issued alongside his announcement filing as an independent, Manchin accused both the Republican and Democratic parties of "partisan extremism" and of "leaving West Virginia behind for partisan politics".
+He said that to "stay true to myself and remain committed to put country before party, I have decided to register as an independent with no party affiliation and continue to fight for America's sensible majority".